Professional Mastery of Office Technology for Employment (ProMOTE)

 - Innovative approach to serving transition-age youth and adults focusing on individualized and customized strategies that inspire success.

 - Individuals experience opportunities to advance in career paths, similar to the opportunities to advance in career paths that their peers without disabilities receive.

 ProMOTE is designed for students who have an intermediate knowledge of their Assistive Technology and the computer but need additional training to compete in the modern office.
 All topics covered are taught from the ground up to help close any learning gaps each student might have.
 By the end of the four-week program, ProMOTE graduates have mastered Microsoft Word, Excel and PowerPoint, as well as internet research and creating accessible documents.

 NIB designed a qualification program for NIB Associated Agencies to be approved to conduct the ProMOTE Training.
 Currently there are two agencies that are conducting the training.

-You can also learn more about ProMOTE by reading our article in the Journal of Visual Impairment and Blindness.
+You can also learn more about ProMOTE in this Opportunity magazine article.